n0mad01/node.bittrex.api/README.md

 ----
 Thanks go to the people who have contributed code to this Library.

-* [dparlevliet](https://github.com/dparlevliet) Special kudos - thanks to hom i was able to add the Websocket API
+* [dparlevliet](https://github.com/dparlevliet) Special kudos - thanks to him i was able to add the Websocket API
 * [samuelhei](https://github.com/samuelhei) Special kudos - thanks to him all missing calls are complemented as also structural improvements have been made.
 * [192-sean](https://github.com/192-sean)
 * [caffeinewriter](https://github.com/caffeinewriter)